LizhenWangT/FaceVerse-Dataset/README.md

 ### Data Explanation
-THuman2.0 Dataset contains 2,688 high-quality head scans (21 expressions from 128 identities) captured by a dense DLSR rig.
+FaceVerse-High Quality 3D Face Dataset contains 2,688 high-quality head scans (21 expressions from 128 identities) captured by a dense DLSR rig.
 For each scan, we provide the 3D model (.obj), the corresponding texture map (.jpeg) and the FaceVerse fitted model (.ply) with the same topology.

+NOTE: For privacy protection, we only release the high quality dataset and the large scale coarse dataset will not be released.

 ### Citation
 If you use this dataset for your research, please consider citing: